mk-fg/trilobite/README.md

 	$IPT4 -t filter -A INPUT -p icmp -j ACCEPT
 	$IPT6 -t filter -A INPUT -p icmp6 -j ACCEPT

 ...generally-used bash code will produce.

-Note the -v4 and -v6 switches.
+Note the "-v4" and "-v6" switches and that "-j ACCEPT" is added by default to non-empty rules (which are special, and mean "-j DROP") if no "-", "x", "<" or "|" specified in the end.

 Empty chain definitions (as with "output" here) are fine, too.